 After three years at school, Mary married Leslie Marcy and the couple moved to Kansas City.
 Mary joined the Socialist Party in 1903, one year after taking up her position in Kansas City.
 She began work as a stenographer in the meat packing industry.
 This work further radicalized her as she experienced firsthand the conditions Upton Sinclair made famous when he wrote The Jungle.
 Mary chronicled her own experiences in Letters of a Pork Packer’s Stenographer which was published in the International Socialist Review.
 Her letters brought her to the attention of an anti-trust case against the beef industry, and she testified in front of a grand jury.
 Mary’s testimony was key in an indictment of the meat packers, but the judge ruled on the side of the corporation and gave them immunity.
 Mary lost her job while the bosses retained theirs.

 Mary next found work with the Associated Charities of Kansas City where she set about reforming the charity process.
 Rather than the traditional process of “investigate first and ‘encourage’ afterwards,” Mary chose to put assistance as the main priority.
-The meat packing industry pressured Associated Charities to fire Mary but did not cave.
-Mary retained her j Mary left this position due to health issues.
+The meat packing industry pressured Associated Charities to fire Mary, but she did not cave.
+Mary eventually left this position due to health issues.
 She next found her true calling as a staff member of the International Socialist Review and secretary to the publisher at Charles H. Kerr & Company.
 She held this position for the rest of her life, and this is where her revolutionary work truly began to shine.

 As Jack Carney described, “Mary soon came to realize a weakness in the methods by which radicals were attempting to approach the masses.
 She saw from the outset that Marx had to be simplified if his teachings were to be accepted by them.”
 This led to her writing her most famous work – the pamphlet Shop Talks on Economics.
 This was a work of brilliance that still remains relevant to the class struggle today.